vidhisagathiya/A.I.ducation-Analytics/README.md

 - Plots confusion matrices for the main model and variant models on the validation set.
 - Calculates and prints precision, recall, F1-score, and accuracy metrics for the main model and variants in a tabular format.

+ ## K-Fold Cross-Validation (kfold.py)

+The `kfold.py` script implements K-Fold Cross-Validation to evaluate the performance of the CNN model on the dataset.
+It uses the Stratified K-Fold technique to ensure balanced distribution of classes across folds.

 ## Contributors